KeithCharl/vibe-coding-boilerplate/project/SCRATCHPAD.md

 # AI Agent Hub - Enterprise Multi-Agent Platform

 ## Overview
 A fully functional enterprise-grade AI Agent Hub that provides a centralized platform for managing and orchestrating specialized AI agents.
-The system has been transformed from a UI mockup into a working platform with real agent implementations.
+The system has been transformed from a UI mockup into a working platform with real agent implementations and consistent bancon brand identity.

 ## Architecture